 3. Feeling-Judging (FJ)

 If you are an FJ, you will strive for peace and a cordial end to a conflict.
 However, your need to end on friendly terms might lead you to end a conflict too early or be upset by those who try to logically analyze and prolong a conflict.

 FJs will likely approach an Accommodating conflict management style.

-To be successful with this conflict management style, assess each situation separately.
-If the issue is way more important to others than yourself, it makes sense to put their concerns first.
-You don't wanna ruin an important relationship over a petty conflict.
+To use an Accommodating conflict management style successfully, assess each situation separately.
+If the issue is more important to others than yourself, it makes sense to put their concerns first because you wouldn’t want to ruin a meaningful relationship over a petty conflict.

 FJs might also take on an Avoiding conflict management style.

-Since you like to keep the peace and sometimes end conflicts prematurely, you might take on an Avoiding style.
-The pros of this are that you can give yourself more time to prepare for the issue before diving in and it's a low-stress approach when the conflict seems trivial.
-The cons are that withdrawing from the conflict could be interpreted as your agreement with the opposing side and could actually ruin an important relationship that needs to talk out conflicts.
+Since you like to keep the peace and end conflicts prematurely at times, you might take on an Avoiding style.
+By using an Avoiding style, you can give yourself more time to prepare for the issue before diving in.
+An Avoiding style is a low-stress approach when the conflict seems trivial, but withdrawing from conflict could be interpreted as agreement with the opposing side.
+It could also ruin a meaningful relationship with someone who needs to talk out conflicts.

-To be successful with this conflict management style, understand that avoiding a conflict isn't going to keep harmony and improve your relationship with that person.
+To use an Avoiding conflict management style successfully, understand that avoiding a conflict isn't going to maintain harmony.
 Only use this style when you simply need more time to plan or need to focus on other larger tasks and conflicts first.